 At Fred Hutch, we work with diverse communities to improve their understanding of unique health issues and to promote healthy habits that can prevent cancer and detect it early, when treatments are most successful.

-American Indians/Alaska Natives and liver cancer
+American Indians/Alaska Natives and colorectal cancer

 American Indian/Alaska Native men were almost twice as likely to have liver and related cancers as non-Hispanic White men during the time period 2001 to 2005, the latest data available.
 American Indian/Alaska Native women have been found to be more than twice as likely to have and die from liver cancer, as compared to non-Hispanic White women.
 The main cause of liver cancer around the world is infection with the hepatitis B or hepatitis C virus.
 Other risk factors include heavy alcohol use, obesity and diabetes—conditions that tend to be more common among American Indians and Alaska Natives, according to the Centers for Disease Control.